Sp3ctro/Sp3ctro.github.io/_posts/2020-01-30-FRM-Reading-4.md

 2. The expected period in which risk-taking/mitigation activity will not occur

 # Coverage Models
-Log-Likelihood ratios as used to determine model validity using tail values.
+Log-Likelihood ratios are used to determine model validity using tail values.

 ## Unconditional Coverage
 The unconditional coverage model is used to estimate a measure used to accept or reject a model.
 The term "unconditional" refers to the fact that the data points in the model are unrelated or unconditional to each other.
 The time-varying occurrence of VAR exceptions is not taken into account, so not serial-correlation is considered.
 The model uses a log-likelihood ratio (LR) and is defined as follows: